 Specialist pedagogical subjects, combined with individual lessons, enable you to acquire a deeper understanding of teaching issues that are specific to music performance through the use of both face-to-face, and virtual-online modes of delivery, to ensure you are prepared to teach in many settings.
 We encourage you to continuously think about and reflect on your learning, as you are encouraged to develop your own philosophy which will shape your teaching practice.
-Importantly the skills and knowledge covered in the course give you a range of approaches to use with confidence as you teach music performance at all levels, and in many environments.
+Importantly the skills and knowledge covered in this course provide a range of approaches to use with confidence as you teach music performance at all levels, across a range of learning environments.

-In the final semester you'll select a Capstone from:
+In the final semester you can select a Capstone from:

 - Music performance